Coconut oil continues to shine for its health-boosting properties, and rightfully so.

 - Swish the oil around for 15–20 minutes, pushing and pulling it between teeth.

-- Spit out the oil (into the trash or toilet, since it can clog sink pipes).
+- Spit out the oil (into the trash since it can clog sink pipes).

 - Brush your teeth.

-The fatty acids in the oil attract and trap bacteria so each time you oil pull, you are removing harmful bacteria and plaque from your mouth.
+The fatty acids in the oil attract and trap bacteria so each time you oil pull, you’re removing harmful bacteria and plaque from your mouth.